VSVPNScorecard

 Free tier

 Sentinel dVPN is in the Network / Meshcategory, so we don't give it a head-to-head score.
-It is a decentralised anonymity network or device mesh rather than a commercial VPN, so there's no provider no-logs policy, jurisdiction, or server network to rate on the conventional rubric.
+It is network infrastructure rather than a single commercial VPN service, so there's no one provider, no-logs policy, jurisdiction or server estate to rate on the conventional rubric.
 The data sheet below shows what it does offer.

 Best for

-• · Developers building their own branded dVPN app on the protocol
+• · Developers building their own branded dVPN app on an open protocol

 Not ideal for

-• · People who want one accountable operator with an audited no-logs policy
+• · People who want one accountable operator with a single audited no-logs policy

-• · Anyone who needs connection metadata kept fully private (session records are on a public blockchain)
+• · Anyone who needs session authorisation kept off a public ledger

 Strengths

-• Fully open source: node, client, protocol, and SDK
+• Fully open source: chain, node software, protocol and SDKs

 Weaknesses

-• Not a single accountable provider: trust and logging vary by node operator
+• Not a single accountable provider: trust, logging and quality vary by node operator and by app

 • Different architecture from a commercial VPN, so we list it but don't score it